How we organise ourselves

 And some of us travel internationally

-- Much of our work involves helping partners around the world to launch and run sites based on our code, and sometimes this is best done in person.
+- Much of our work involves helping partners and parliaments around the world develop their own digital democracy and civic engagement practice, and sometimes this is best done in person.

 - Our Research team may find it easiest to investigate or interview on the ground.